Crying for the Carolines

 Crying for the Carolines is a 1930 short film made by Leon Schlesinger.
 The theme for this short film is played on the Wurlitzer organ formerly installed at Warner Brothers studios by Milton Charles, a theatre organist during the silent era of film.
 He is dubbed the 'Singing Organist' in the film.

-The film, which was recorded on Western Electric apparatus, was the only one made in a planned series called Spooney Melodies.
+The film, which was recorded on Western Electric apparatus, was the only one made in a planned series called Spooney Melodies (rechristened "Song'nata" for another four shorts).
 The film is a music video to advertise the song sung by Charles.
 The organ music was written by Frank Marsales, who would go on to write the musical arrangements for the Merrie Melodies series, including the cartoon Smile, Darn Ya, Smile!

 Plot

-The films open, with art deco style animation, set to organ music.
-After, some animation.
+The film opens, with art deco style animation, set to organ music.
 It cuts to Charles playing the organ and singing Cryin' for the Carolines, a song written by Harry Warren, Sam Lewis, and Joe Young the same year.
-The film's animation which is shown throughout the film includes, a forest, a city and a sun shining over a country plain.
+The animation which is shown throughout the film includes, a forest, a city and a sun shining over a country plain.
 Milton Charles is portrayed in voice and live action footage throughout the short, as he sings the song.

 Background

-The song, Cryin' for the Carolines, is originally featured in the 1930 Warner Bros. film Spring is Here, which was issued on the sound system Vitaphone, which was accomplished with a record player which played a disk in time with the projector, which would be higher quality than sound-on-film.
+The song, Cryin' for the Carolines, was originally featured in the 1930 Warner Bros. film Spring is Here.
+The song was issued on the sound system Vitaphone, accomplished with a record player which played a disk in time with the projector.
+This would be higher quality than sound-on-film.
 In the film, the song was sung by The Brox Sisters.

 Availability

-The planned series was short-lived, with Warner Brothers instead going for the Merrie Melodies series, beginning with 1931's Lady, Play Your Mandolin!.
+The planned series was short-lived, with Warner Brothers instead going for the Merrie Melodies series, beginning with 1931's Lady, Play Your Mandolin!
 This short is available on the Looney Tunes Golden Collection: Volume 6's 3rd disc.